raganwald/raganwald.github.com/_posts/2014-04-25-everything-is-a-value.md

 }
 {% endhighlight %}

-But `compose` isn't the only function that takes two functions and returns another similar function:
+But `compose` isn't the only function that takes two functions and returns another similar function.
+Here are two other examples (there are infinitely many examples, but only so much space in a blog):

 {% highlight javascript %}
 function before (a, b) {